 Applications to become a member of Psi Chi are accepted in May of each year, and induction is held the following September.
 To apply, please visit Psi Chi's "Become a Member" page, click on the "Apply Now" button at the bottom of the page, and enter "Georgetown University" as your chapter.
 We will then process your information via the Registrar's Office and approve your membership if you meet the requirements.
 If accepted to Psi Chi, there is a one-time $35 local chapter fee, which funds Psi Chi-sponsored events, and a one-time $55 national chapter fee.

 Psychology Colloquium Series

 Every year the Department of Psychology sponsors lectures by outstanding scholars on matters of interest to psychologists.
 You are encouraged to attend these lectures as often as possible.
-These are typically held on the first Friday of each month at 12 PM.
 Announcements are made in classes, sent via e-mail, and available on our Home page.

 For detailed information on Graduate Programs in Psychology and how to go about pursuing a graduate degree in Psychology, please read this document, authored by Professor Abigail Marsh.
 Some general information, also included in the document, may be found below.